23 Workflow Efficiency Statistics That Prove Automation Is No Longer Optional

 8. Automation improves jobs for 90% of knowledge workers

-Rather than replacing workers, automation improves job quality for 90% of knowledge workers who use it.
-The technology handles tedious tasks while humans focus on creative and strategic work.
-This improvement explains why employee resistance to automation is declining rapidly.
+Automation isn’t replacing workers so much as improving job quality for the 90% of knowledge workers who use it.
+It takes the tedious tasks so people can focus on creative and strategic work.
+That’s a big reason employee resistance to automation is dropping fast.

 9. 74% of employees say automation helps them work faster

-When surveyed about automation benefits, 74% of employees report that these tools accelerate their work.
-Speed improvements come from eliminated handoffs, instant task routing, and reduced time searching for information.
-Faster work completion translates directly to increased capacity.
+Surveyed about automation benefits, 74% of employees say these tools accelerate their work.
+The speed comes from cutting handoffs, routing tasks instantly, and spending less time hunting for information.
+Faster work completion turns straight into more capacity.

 Demystifying Digital Overload: Practical Time Management Skills for Modern Teams